It’s Brionna Jones’ world, we’re just living in it.

 The first quarter was a rough one for the Spartans as they struggled to find their groove on the offensive end.
 Spartan guard Tori Jankoska only came away with five points and shot 2-of-6 from the field.
 Defense was also a problem for the Spartans as Maryland shot 73 percent from the field as a team.
 Guard Shatori Walker-Kimbrough and center Jones lit the Spartans up for 11 and eight points respectively.
 Although Maryland shot well from the field, the Spartans forced some turnovers and only found themselves down 25-19 at the end of the first quarter.

 In the second quarter, Jones continued her excellent play as she had seven points in the quarter alone.
 The Spartans picked it up offensively in the quarter, improving their field goal percentage from 47 percent to 56 percent.
 Jankoska found her shot in the second scoring eight points.
 She also eclipsed the 2,000 career scoring mark in the quarter, becoming the first MSU women’s basketball player to do so.
-She received a standing ovation from the crowd for her achievement.

 In the third quarter, the Spartans were unable to buy a bucket, they shot just 25 percent from the field and 16 percent from the free throw line.
 They only scored nine points in the third frame.
 The Terps offense slowed down, but due to the Spartans offensive problems they maintained their double-digit lead, 67-49 heading into the fourth.